Album of the Month Archive

 Louise Jordan has with ‘No Petticoats Here’ created a landmark album that is engrossing and entrancing and a fitting tribute to some exceptional women.
 If there’s one album you really should own, then this is it.
 Release date: 30th September 2016.
 Discover more here: www.nopetticoatshere.co.uk – www.louisejordan.co.uk

-August 2016 Album of the Month: 'No Smaller Than The World' - Broom Bezzums
+August 2016: 'No Smaller Than The World' - Broom Bezzums

 Released almost a year ago in Germany, Broom Bezzums, aka Mark Bloomer and Andrew Cadie release their album ‘No Smaller Than The World’ in the UK on 26th August 2016.
 Established in Germany as a leading folk duo, far too many people in the UK remain unaware of their music, hopefully this album and a return tour will go some way to change that.
 The music of Broom Bezzums owes much to Bloomer’s Black Country heritage and Cadie’s Northumbrian roots, combining tradition with originality, histories with narratives ... the result seamlessly presented on ‘No Smaller Than The World’.